 Taking a dog's temperature will quickly tell you if there is a serious problem.
-Their temperature should not be allowed to get over 104 degrees, If it does, immediate steps need to be taken.
+Dogs' temperatures should not be allowed to get over 104 degrees.
+If your dog's temperature does, follow the instructions for treating heat stroke.

 Pets respond differently to heat than humans do.
 (Dogs, for instance, sweat primarily through their feet.)
 And fans don't cool off pets as effectively as they do people.

 Any time your pet is outside, make sure he or she has protection from heat and sun and plenty of fresh, cold water.
 In heat waves, add ice to water when possible.
 Tree shade and tarps are ideal because they don't obstruct air flow.
 A doghouse does not provide relief from heat—in fact, it makes it worse.

 Whip up a batch of quick and easy DIY peanut butter popsicles for dogs.
 (You can use peanut butter or another favorite food.)
 And always provide water, whether your pets are inside or out with you.